-The Company has focused its efforts in the past three years on addressing its balance sheet, including the completion of the Recapitalization Transaction as further discussed below, and adapting its cost structure and operating footprint to keep pace with the challenging and evolving business environment resulting from the COVID-19 pandemic and commodity price war initiated by several OPEC+ countries, including Saudi Arabia and Russia.
-The Company is continuing to focus its efforts on improving its operating efficiencies and balance sheet to remain competitive and increase the sustainability of its business.
-The Company believes these on-going efforts will position it to capitalize on the anticipated strengthening of the oilfield well services market in 2022.
+The Company focused its efforts in 2020 and 2021 on addressing its balance sheet, including the completion of the Recapitalization Transaction as further discussed below, and adapting its cost structure and operating footprint to keep pace with the challenging and evolving oilfield services market that resulted from the COVID-19 pandemic and commodity price war initiated by several OPEC+ countries.
+Within the improved market conditions of 2022, the Company continued to focus on reducing its total long-term debt and optimizing internal processes and structures to further enhance efficiencies to remain competitive and increase the sustainability of its business.
+The Company believes these ongoing efforts will enable Calfrac to capitalize on the strong oilfield services market that is anticipated for 2023 and position it to execute on its fleet modernization strategy moving forward.